Gerschtli/dwm-status/README.md

 # dwm-status

-DWM status service which dynamically updates on DBus messages.
+DWM status service which dynamically updates when needed.
 Heavily inspired by [i3status-rust](https://github.com/greshake/i3status-rust).

 Build and run with: